Let's talk pitching velocity...

 Now it's time to hear from you:

-Are there any pitch velocity training techniques that I missed?
+Are there any pitching velocity tips that I missed?

 Or maybe you have an idea of how I can make this list even better.